Retraction Watch Database User Guide

 1. How do I start searching?

-If you want to see the total number of entries in the database, click on the green Search button.
-Answer “OK” to the question prompt.
-The maximum number of entries that the database will show is 50, but the total number of entries will show in a yellow banner above the results.
+The maximum number of entries that the database will show is 50, but the total number of entries for the search will show in a yellow banner above the results.

 Keep in mind that this search will return not just retractions, but also the corrections and expressions of concern in the database.
 (See Question 11.)
-That means you’ll want to limit your search to retractions — using the “Nature of Notice” dropdown — if you just want a total number of retractions for a particular author, or country, or journal, etc.
+That means you’ll want to limit your search to retractions; the entire database can be readily obtained through the Crossref’s link here, and retractions isolated from the download.

 Whenever you want to change your search, just click on “Clear Search”, which will clear all search fields.

 In general, if you’re doing any kind of research project, we recommend you consult with us to make sure you know what is — and what isn’t — possible given what’s in the database.
-We’d love to help, so contact us at [email protected].
+Again, we also heartily recommend that you use a complete dataset, which is available here.
+We are happy to help you understand the RWDB and the information within, so please contact us at [email protected] with any questions.

 1. But I don’t want all of the entries.
 How do I search using specific criteria?